Currently in Process:

 Papi Femme (costume consultant)

-Commissioned by The Invisible Dog Art Center with Executive Producer The Effing Foundation for Sex Positivity.
-Additional support from the Snug Harbor Cultural Center, AORTA films' Benefactor Circle Jerk, and Kickstarter backers.
+Commissioned by The Invisible Dog Art Center with Executive Producer The Effing Foundation for Sex-Positivity.
+This work was developed in part, during a residency at Snug Harbor Cultural Center Botanical Garden.
+Additional support came from AORTA films' Benefactor Circle Jerk and Kickstarter backers.

 ( ) is an evening-length film created by queer/feminist porn collective AORTA films in collaboration with performance company the A.O.
 Movement Collective.
 Verbally pronounced “whole,” this feature length film seeks to explore the incredible potency of queer hedonism, specifically how the authentic performativity of kink and queer porn can evolve trauma into orgasm, and grief into politically radical, transformative, body-based joy.
 This work aims to negotiate pornographic embodiment as an anti-oppressive, trans-inclusive feminist practice rooted in femme caretaking and risk, and contextualizes itself as a choreographic process. ( ) investigates the complexity of pleasure, exploring the so-called obscenity of bodies in their most tremendous capacity—their glorious, illicit humanity.